RahulTheresaraj/Tiny-Federated-Learning/README.md

 ## Project Context and Scope
 - Research in the fields of machine learning and embedded systems known as "TinyML" focuses on the kinds of models that may be used on compact, low-power hardware, such as microcontrollers.
 It provides edge devices with low-latency, low-power, and low-bandwidth model inference.
 The goal of this research is to develop a machine learning model that can be used in low-power, low-memory embedded devices, although it is extremely unlikely that this model can be implemented in such a device due to its high memory and compute requirements.
 We utilize the best model that can be used to operate it on a small edge device or an embedded device from the result of our study into the best machine learning model for embedded devices.
 The Scope of the project is to create a machine learning model that can be deployed and utilized to gather data from embedded devices like an Arduino or Bluefruit device.
 Also try this concept on various devices that gather data and deliver it to a single cloud server.

+## Federated Learning:
+- A new approach called Federated Learning has been introduced, where only learning parameters of Deep Neural Network (DNN) are required to be communicated between the central server and the participants.

+## Tiny Machine learning:
+- Research in the fields of machine learning and embedded systems known as "TinyML" focuses on the kinds of models that may be used on compact, low-power hardware, such as microcontrollers.
+It provides edge devices with low-latency, low-power, and low-bandwidth model inference.
+The goal of this research is to develop a machine learning model that can be used in low-power, low-memory embedded devices, although it is extremely unlikely that this model can be implemented in such a device due to its high memory and compute requirements.
+We utilize the best model that can be used to operate it on a small edge device or an embedded device from the result of our study into the best machine learning model for embedded devices.
+The Scope of the project is to create a machine learning model that can be deployed and utilized to gather data from embedded devices like an Arduino or Bluefruit device.
+Also try this concept on various devices that gather data and deliver it to a single cloud server.

 ## System Analysis
 ### Use cases: